IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 ## Evaluation

-This year, we will use automatic evaluation very similar to the last year and we will trial manual evaluation for English-to-German track.
+This year, we will use automatic evaluation very similar to the last year and we will trial a manual evaluation for the English-to-German track.

 ### Automatic Evalution